onlaj/Piano-LED-Visualizer/Docs/manual_installation.md

 `Select "System options" then “Boot / Auto Login” then “Console Autologin” `
 - Enable autostart script on boot:

-`sudo nano /etc/profile`
+`sudo crontab -e`
 - At the bottom of file paste:

-`sudo python3 /home/Piano-LED-Visualizer/visualizer.py &`
+`@reboot sudo python3 /home/Piano-LED-Visualizer/visualizer.py &`

 *If you are using WaveShare 1.3inch 240x240 LED Hat instead of 1.44inch 128x128, add this instead:*
-`sudo python3 /home/Piano-LED-Visualizer/visualizer.py --display 1in3 &`
+`@reboot sudo python3 /home/Piano-LED-Visualizer/visualizer.py --display 1in3 &`

 Now you can type `sudo reboot` to test if everything works.
 After 1-3 minutes you should see Visualizer menu on RPi screen.